AmirZahre/Prefect-Weather-Data-DE/README.md

 <p  align="center">

 This project extracts weather data from https://www.meteomatics.com/, performs several transformations, and then uploads to a relational database.
+From there, you're able to connect to metabase (http://localhost:3000) and create metrics from the data, such as below!

 <!-- TABLE OF CONTENTS -->